mobizt/Firebase-ESP8266/README.md

 ### Read, Store, Update, Delete, Backup and Restore Data

-**To read the data, use `get<Data Type>` functions i.e. getInt, getFlot, getString, getJSON, getBlob and getFile.**
+**To read the data, use `get<Data Type>` functions i.e. getInt, getFlot, getBool, getString, getJSON, getBlob and getFile.**

 The `get<Data Type>` function returned boolean value for success of operation.
 The success of operation determined from

 payload that Firebase server returned back to client.
 The http status and matching between data type request and response were determined to set the success status.

-To read the payload data, one of theses functions can be called i.e. intData, floatData, stringData, jsonData and blobData.
+To read the payload data, one of theses functions can be called i.e. intData, floatData, boolData, stringData, jsonData and blobData.

 The data you read from returned payload will tell actual data type stored or existed in database, not the modification version data type e.g. string "1.5" stored in database, can be read only from stringData as it returned from server.